Time and the Trickster

 "If you can make that, why can't you go?"
 Rose asked the Shopkeeper suspiciously.

 "I am a servant of the White Guardian," the Shopkeeper explained.
 "I am his disciple and it is forbidden for me to travel through time."
 He grinned at Rose and added, "But you can."

 "If I go and I'm not saying I will," Rose said quickly, "Then how do I get back?"

 "This Time Window has been locked onto the energy signature of the chronosteel," the White Guardian explained from his chair.
 "It will take you near the chronosteel.
 Simply touch the object and it will lead you to the next one.
 Once you have all three we will be able to pull you back to this time.
 All you have to do is touch the chronosteel with your skin."

 "The chronosteel will react differently to him than it would to you," the White Guardian said firmly.
-"It had to be crafted to react with humans in order to change Earth's time line and you are a human, but one who is aware of the proper time line and whose touch can stabilize the effect long enough to bring the items to me."
+"It had to be crafted to react with humans in order to change Earth's timeline and you are a human, but one who is aware of the proper timeline and whose touch can stabilise the effect long enough to bring the items to me."

 "What will you do with them?"
 Rose demanded.

 "They will be unable to effect time in the Hall of the Universe," the White Guardian replied.
 "I believe you remember it."